Everything We Know About Yellowstone Season 5 Part 2

 When Yellowstone, the neo-Western drama created by Tyler Sheridan and starring Kevin Costner, debuted on the Paramount Network in 2018, no one predicted it would be such a massive hit.
 But both viewers and reviewers quickly deemed it one of the best TV shows on air, and fans couldn’t get enough of Costner’s modern-day cowboy John Dutton, owner of the largest ranch in Montana, who is locked in endless battles over his land.

-When will Yellowstone Season 5 premiere?
+When will Yellowstone Season 5 Part 2 Premiere?

-What will Yellowstone Season 5 be about?
+What will Yellowstone Part 2 of Season 5 be about?